margo/specification/system-design/margo-api-reference/workload-api/onboarding-api/rootca-download.md

-# Download Root CA Certificate
+# Certificate API

-In order to facilitate secure communication between the management client and workload orchestration web service the workload orchestration web service's root CA certificate must be downloaded using the Onboarding API.
+In order to facilitate secure communication between the device's management client and workload orchestration web service the workload orchestration web service's root CA certificate must be downloaded using the Onboarding API's `certificate` endpoint.

 ### Route and HTTP Methods